ibm-cloud-docs/cloud-object-storage/basics/archive.md

 To permanently restore the object, the user must copy the restored object to a bucket that does not have an active lifecycle configuration.

-Cloud IAM users must have at minimum the `Writer` role to restore an object.
+Cloud IAM users must have at a minimum the `Writer` role to restore an object.

-Classic Infrastructure users must have at minimum `Write` permissions on the bucket and `Read` permission on the object to restore it.
+Classic Infrastructure users must have at a minimum `Write` permissions on the bucket and `Read` permission on the object to restore it.

 This operation does not make use of additional operation specific query parameters.